-Since 1984, Valerie’s practice has focused on real estate and business transactions, loan documentation, construction, restructures and workouts, and foreclosures.
+Since 1984 until her retirement on February 5, 2023, Valerie’s practice has focused on real estate and finance transactions, loan documentation, construction, restructures and workouts.
 Her primary focus is representing financial service providers and businesses on complex commercial real estate projects, including acquisition, construction, leasing, and lending issues, and she has represented lenders in real estate lending transactions nationwide providing efficient and thorough legal analysis.
 Valerie’s years of experience and proficient processes allow her to produce quality loan documentation (including workout, restructure, and forbearance agreements) in days instead of weeks.

-In addition to her law practice, Valerie was an adjunct professor for several terms at Lewis and Clark Law School teaching advanced commercial real estate law, which keeps her up to date on commercial real estate case law and trends.
+Valerie served as President of Tomasi Bragar DuBay from June, 2012 through December, 2020.
+In addition to her law practice, Valerie was an adjunct professor for several terms at Lewis and Clark Law School teaching advanced commercial real estate law.

-Before deciding to launch Tomasi Salyer Martin, Valerie was a shareholder at Farleigh Wada Witt from its formation in January 1990 through June 2012.
+Before deciding to launch Tomasi Bragar DuBay, Valerie was a shareholder at Farleigh Wada Witt from its formation in January 1990 through June 2012.
 She served as president for seven years ending in 2007 and as chair of the real estate practice group during her entire tenure.

-Workouts and Foreclosures – Representation of financial institutions in numerous loan restructures, workout agreements, forebearance agreements, and foreclosures with respect to commercial properties in Oregon, Washington, and other states (with assistance from local counsel) nationwide.
+Workouts – Representation of financial institutions in numerous loan restructures, workout agreements, and forbearance agreements with respect to commercial properties in Oregon, Washington, and other states (with assistance from local counsel) nationwide.

 Real Estate Sales, Acquisitions, and Leasing – Representation of financial institutions and businesses in the sale, acquisition, and leasing of commercial properties in Oregon and Washington.